 Passwords and expirations for shared links.
 Create boundaries around who can access content through shared links with an owner-defined password, and set an expiration for any shared link to provide temporary access to files or folders.

-All Dropbox Business customers have the ability to restore lost files and recover unlimited previous versions of files, ensuring changes to important data can be tracked and retrieved.
+All Dropbox Business customers have the ability to restore lost files and recover previous versions of files up to 120 days old, ensuring changes to important data can be tracked and retrieved.

 Track account usage by viewing linked devices and third-party apps, as well as active web sessions.
 Control team data by terminating any session, deleting local copies of files, and revoking third-party app access to user accounts.
 As a proactive security measure, admins can reset passwords for the entire team or on a per-user basis.